-- 11.1.
-Board Authority to Terminate.
-If the Board or a person with authority to award a contract under these Procurement Policies and Procedures finds that a procurement violates these Policies and Procedures, or that a contract has been awarded in violation of these Policies and Procedures, the Board or person with authority may order that any action be taken to resolve the violation and may terminate a contract awarded in violation of these Policies and Procedures. - 11.2.
-Board Authority to Proceed.
-Alternatively, the Board or person with authority may determine that a procurement should proceed, or that a contract should not be terminated, notwithstanding a violation of these Procurement Policies and Procedures, if (a) the parties acted in good faith, (b) proceeding with the procurement or ratification of the contract would not undermine the purposes of these Policies and Procedures, (c) the violation was insignificant or otherwise did not prevent substantial compliance with these Policies and Procedures, and (d) proceeding with the procurement or ratification would be in the best interests of MNsure.
+41.2 Board Authority to Proceed.
+Alternatively, the Board or person with authority may determine that a procurement should proceed, or that a contract should not be terminated, notwithstanding a violation of these Procurement Policies and Procedures, if (1) the parties acted in good faith, (b) proceeding with the procurement or ratification of the contract would not undermine the purposes of these Policies and Procedures, (c) the violation was insignificant or otherwise did not prevent substantial compliance with these Policies and Procedures, and (d) proceeding with the procurement or ratification would be in the best interests of MNsure.

-Section 12 Reporting
+Section 12 Reporting.

-12.1.
-Reporting At each regular meeting of the Board, the Executive Director will make a report, either oral or written, to the Board that includes (a) a list of (a) the contracts that MNsure has awarded since the last regular Board meeting, (b) the persons or entities to which each contract was awarded, (c) the purpose of the contract, and (d) the value of the contract; and (e) whether the emergency procurement process was used.
-At each regular meeting of the Board, the Executive Director will make a report, either oral or written, to the Board that includes all bid protests and resolutions.

-12.1.12.2.
-The Executive Director will direct appropriate MNsure staff to periodically perform audits of MNsure's compliance with these Policies and Procedures and will include the results of such audits in the reports identified in 12.1 above.

-42.2.12.3.
-Any MNsure staff who discovers evidence of violation of these Policies and Procedures is required to report the violation or suspected violation to the employee's supervisor, the Executive Director or designee, the Board, or the legislative auditor.
+- 12.1 At each regular meeting of the Board, the Executive Director will make a report, either oral or written, to the Board that includes a list of: (a) the contracts that MNsure has awarded since the last regular Board meeting; (b) the persons or entities to which each contract was awarded; (c) the purpose of the contract; (d) the value of the contact; and (e) whether the emergency procurement process was used.
+At each regular meeting of the Board, the Executive Director will make a report, either oral or written, to the Board that includes all bid protests and resolutions. - 12.2 The Executive Director will direct appropriate MNsure staff to periodically perform audits of MNsure's compliance with these Policies and Procedures and will include the results of such audits in the reports identified in 12.1 above. - 12.3 Any MNsure staff who discovers evidence of violation of these Policies and Procedures is required to report the violation or suspected violation to the employee's supervisor, the Executive Director or designee, the Board, or the legislative auditor.